Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Griffith Surrounds had a median income among taxpayers of $50,027 during financial year 2022.
-The average income stood at $56,249 in the same period.
-Both figures are below the national averages of $49,459 and $62,998 for Rest of NSW respectively.
-By March 2025, estimated median and average incomes would be approximately $55,330 and $62,211 based on Wage Price Index growth of 10.6% since financial year 2022.
-According to census data, household, family and personal incomes in Griffith Surrounds rank modestly, between the 43rd and 56th percentiles.
-Income analysis reveals that 34.8% of residents (4,627 people) fall within the $1,500 - 2,999 income bracket, which is similar to patterns seen in the region where 29.9% of residents occupy this range.
-After accounting for housing costs, residents retain 91.3% of their income, indicating strong purchasing power.
+Griffith Surrounds had a median income among taxpayers of $50,027 and an average level of $56,249 in financial year 2022.
+These figures are below the national average and compare to levels of $49,459 and $62,998 across Rest of NSW respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $56,335 (median) and $63,342 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank modestly in Griffith Surrounds, between the 43rd and 56th percentiles.
+Income analysis shows that the $1,500 - 2,999 bracket dominates with 34.8% of residents (4,635 people).
+After housing costs, residents retain 91.3% of income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income